qwertytoki/whyq_lunch_evaluation/README.md

 # whyq_lunch_evaluation

 evaluate weekly lunch to improve our lunch choice.
+Note: Definitely we don't have great lunch.
+Only we have is "accepted" lunch. so the review score should be like following:

 ★★★★★ This is a menu I can trust.
 On days when this is available, there's no need to look at other menus.
 ★★★★☆ Good taste, totally not bad, I choose this if no any other good choice.